nealhaddaway/SRflowdiagram/README.md

 One version ('SRflowdiagram.Rhtml') allows the user to specify the numbers of records at each stage in a code chunk at the start of the .Rhtml file, whilst the other ('SRflowdiagram_import.Rhtml') imports a dataframe of data from a locally stored .csv file.

+There is a set of the files dedicated to systematic maps ('SM...Rhtml') and a set of the files dedicated to systematic reviews ('SR...Rhtml').

 <a href="https://srflowdiagram.github.io/" target="_blank">See the interactive example here.</a>